Astronomical Ring Illustration

 Your generosity brings the Museum to life — Thank you!

-To thank you for your kind gesture, we will send you a virtual card of your favourite object within the next 72 business hours.
-You’ll find it right in your inbox!
+To thank you for your kind gesture, we will send you a virtual card of your favourite object directly to your inbox!

 The Museum’s Foundation supports the preservation of Montréal’s history and furthers its reach.
 Thank you for contributing to our shared heritage.